ciwg/workshop-2024-10-01-double-auctions/README.md

 # Example of a Bid Order in Ledger-CLI Format

+A pending bid limit order to buy 100 units of an asset at $50 each is recorded by debiting cash and crediting margin.

 ```
 2024/10/01 (PENDING) Buy 100 units of ASSET at $50 each
     Assets:Margin       $5000.00